open-edge-insights/eii-core/docker_setup/README.md

 ## Pre-requisities:
 1. Have the Go dev env setup on your host machine.
 Refer **README.md** to have it setup if not done already.
 2. Install latest docker cli/docker daemon by following [this](https://docs.docker.com/install/linux/docker-ce/ubuntu/#install-docker-ce).
-Follow **Install using the repository** and **Install Docker CE** sections there.
+Follow **Install using the repository** and **Install Docker CE (follow first 2 steps)** sections there.
 Also, follow the manage docker as a non-root user section at [post install](https://docs.docker.com/install/linux/linux-postinstall/) to run docker without sudo
 3. Configure proxy settings for docker client to connect to internet and for containers to access internet by following [this](https://docs.docker.com/network/proxy/).If you still see issues of not being able to access internet from container, please update the /etc/resolv.conf.
 The changes may go away after system restart, should be brought in back.
 Update /eta/resolv.conf file on your host system with the following content: